Undertow (2004 film): Plot

 Following the death of his wife Audrey, John Munn (Dermot Mulroney) moves with his two sons, mid-teen Chris Munn (Jamie Bell) and adolescent Tim Munn (Devon Alan), to a pig farm in rural Drees County, Georgia, where they lead a reclusive life.
 Chris is a rebellious, troubled teen, resulting in frequent contact with police.

 John's brother Deel (Josh Lucas) visits the family.
-The two boys are surprised; they did not even know of his existence.
+The two boys are surprised; they do not even know of his existence.
 Deel wants a hoard of gold coins from John that their father left them.
 Deel eventually finds them.
 John refuses to give them to Deel.
 In the ensuing struggle, Deel murders him.
 He tries to kill Chris and Tim as well, but they escape and run away from home with the coins.

 On the run, the boys meet an assortment of fairytale-like characters.
 Deel pursues them, eventually succeeding.
 Wading into a river, Chris throws away the gold coins into the water.
 Enraged by the loss, Deel struggles with Chris, attempting to drown him.
 However, Deel is fatally stabbed in the chest.

-Chris appears to wake up in hospital.
+Chris appears to wake up in the hospital.
 There, he is reunited with Tim and their grandparents.

 Cast

 Reception

 The film received mixed reviews from film critics.
-On Rotten Tomatoes, it holds an approval rating of 55% based on 120 reviews, with an average rating of 5.96/10.
+On Rotten Tomatoes, it holds an approval rating of 54% based on 120 reviews, with an average rating of 5.9/10.
 The website's critics consensus reads: "Undertow's gently fantastical elements are balanced by fully realized characters and a story with genuine, steadily accumulating emotional weight."
-On Metacritic, the film earned a score of 63% based on 30 reviews.
+On Metacritic, the film earned a score of 63 out of 100 based on 30 reviews.